 How to arrange a trip to Essaouira

 Essaouira is a charming coastal town bathed by the Atlantic Ocean with a stunning old Medina enclosed by high ramparts that once protected the city from marauders.
-Also known with the old Portuguese name of “Mogador”, Essaouira was declared a UNESCO World Heritage Site in 2001.
+Also known by the old Portuguese name of “Mogador”, Essaouira was declared a UNESCO World Heritage Site in 2001.

 Essaouira features various cultural influences: its importance as a trading port during the centuries attracted Portuguese, British, French, Arab and Jewish merchants and sailors to its shores.
 These European and Arabic influences are still reflected in the architecture and structure of the city.
-Its houses with whitewashed walls, the crowded narrow alleys, colourful craft shops, the port and the fish market, the souk, and its laid back atmosphere, make Essaouira a not to be missed spot of the Country.
-Essaouira is also nicknamed “the city of the wind” due to the strong wind that often blows here, and that undoubtedly makes the long beaches of the city a paradise for the surfers.
+Its houses with whitewashed walls, the crowded narrow alleys, colourful craft shops, the port and the fish market, the souk, and its laid back atmosphere, make Essaouira a not to be missed spot in the Country.
+Essaouira is also nicknamed “the city of the wind” due to the strong wind that often blows here, which undoubtedly makes the long beaches of the city a paradise for the surfers.

 WHEN TO GO

 It’s possible to visit Essaouira all year round.
 Compared to other Moroccan destinations, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
-Averages highs range from 18°C in January to 24°C in August.
+Average highs range from 18°C in January to 24°C in August.
 The wind is another constant in this climate, and it blows all year round, especially in the form of an afternoon breeze in summer.
 The summer season (May-Sep) is the best for windsurfing and kitesurfing.

 HOW TO GET TO ESSAOUIRA